GitCoder052023/Luna/README.md

 2. **Install Dependencies**: Navigate to the Luna directory and install the required dependencies.
 ```
 cd Luna
-pip install -r requirements.tx
+pip install -r requirements.txt
 ```

+3. **Setup third party API keys**:  Navigate to the .env file and replace all the placeholders with your actual API key

-3. **Run Luna**: Start Luna and begin automating your tasks.
+4. **Run Luna**: Start Luna and begin automating your tasks.

 ```
+cd .TUI
 python main.py
 ```

-## Configuration

-Luna's AI Companion can be customized to suit your preferences.
-You can modify the configuration file (config.yaml) to change settings such as the wake word, voice recognition engine, and language.

-Configuration Options

-`wake_word`: The word or phrase that will trigger Luna to start listening.

-`voice_engine`: The voice recognition engine to use (e.g., `pocketsphinx`, `google_speech`, `wit_ai`).

-`language`: The language to use for voice recognition and text-to-speech.

-`api_keys`: API keys for third-party services (e.g., weather, news, email).

 ## Contributing